MoHawastaken/mohawastaken.github.io/content/publication/haas-2024-effective/index.md

 #slides: example
 ---

 Naively scaling standard neural network architectures and optimization algorithms loses desirable properties such as feature learning in large models (see the Tensor Program series by Greg Yang et al.).
 We show the same for sharpness aware minimization (SAM) algorithms: There exists a unique nontrivial width-dependent and layerwise perturbation scaling for SAM that effectively perturbs all layers and provides in width-independent dynamics.
-A crucial practical benefit is transfer of optimal learning rate and perturbation radius jointly across model scales.
+Crucial practical benefits include improved generalization and transfer of optimal learning rate and perturbation radius jointly across model scales - even after multi-epoch training to convergence.

 <!--